 |Research and analysis||Company research, market commentary, trading ideas, research tools and advanced charting||Full market depth in real time, market map, integrated charting, options and warrant monitors|

-Phone and email support is available from 8am to 7pm from Monday to Friday, as is trading over the phone.
-If you wish to trade on global markets, Westpac’s Global Markets department is open 24 hours a day on US trading days.
+Phone and email support is available from 8am to 7pm (Sydney time) from Monday to Friday, as is trading over the phone.
+If you wish to trade on global markets, Westpac’s global markets department is open 24 hours a day on US trading days.

 Unfortunately, there is no live online chat option if you need immediate assistance.

-Standard Westpac Online Investing account holders will not have to pay any ongoing fees.
-Advanced customers, however, must pay a fee of $79 per month to access the Trader Pro package.
-A range of options, for example the Dynamic Data Exchange Microsoft Excel add-in, are available for an extra monthly fee.
+Standard Westpac online investing account holders will not have to pay any ongoing fees.
+Advanced customers must pay a fee of $79 per month to access the Trader Pro package.
+A range of options – for example, the dynamic data exchange Microsoft Excel add-on – are available for an extra monthly fee.